Rotterdam in the Netherlands was named one of the places to travel to in 2016 by Lonely Planet and having spent a weekend there, I can see why.

 - live commentary in Dutch and English

 I wanted to visit Het Nieuwe Instituut (“The New Institute”).
-Normally focused on architecture, design and e-culture, but it currently houses a temporary Fashion Museum.
+Normally focused on architecture, design, and e-culture, but at the time of my visit, it housed a temporary Fashion Museum.
 The Netherlands doesn’t have its own fashion museum and so Het Nieuwe Instituut wanted to find out what a Dutch fashion museum could look like by “putting one together”.

 Most interesting to me was the exhibition on the top floor which shows you how many clothes we westerners throw away a year and how those clothes are being recycled in India.
 You can visit the temporary fashion museum until May 8.